-A: No, The sensor does not react to changes in salinity.
+A: No, The sensor is measuring partial pressure and does not react to changes in salinity.

-This can be verified by having two glasses of air-bubbled water, at the same temperature, next to each other.
+This can be verified by having two glasses of air-bubbled water, at the same temperature, next to each other

 One filled with freshwater (0 ppt) and the other with saltwater (e.g. 35 ppt).